tedyapo/mw-voice-marker/README.md

 # Installation
-I recommend installing the numpy and scipy packages into a python virtualenv to get newer versions that your distribution may supply.
+I recommend installing the numpy and scipy packages into a python virtualenv to get newer versions than your distribution may supply.
 Here's a recipe you can use for installing all the required dependencies.
 Adjust as required for your operating system or distribution.
 ```